zohaibshahzadTO/CRM-System-WebApp/README.md

 # Opportunity Page

 A Lead becomes an Opportunity once it is qualified.
 The Opportunities page is similar to the Leads page.
 The only difference is the filtered status code in set_query_filter is Status = 2.

+# Customers / Won Page

+Customers/Won has the Status = 3.
+Similar to Leads and Opportunities, Customers/Won can also have Notes.

+# Manager Dashboard

+The sales manager will have access to all records in the sales pipeline as well as the ability to manage sales team and customer data.

+We will have a single web page with a tabbed menu for this section of the CRM.